Al Lusail (yacht)

+Al Lusail is a superyacht owned by Sheikh Tamim bin Hamad Al Thani, the Emir of Qatar.

+Design

-Al Lusail was launched by Lürssen at their yard near Bremen.
+Al Lusail was launched in 2016 by Lürssen at their yard near Bremen.
 The yacht’s exterior is the design work of H2 Yacht Design.
 March & White was selected by the owner to create the custom interior.

-Design

-Her length is 123 m, beam is 23 m and she has a draught of 5.50 m.
-The hull is built out of steel while the superstructure is made out of aluminium with teak laid decks.
+Its length is 123 m, beam is 23 m and she has a draught of 5.50 m.
+The hull is built out of steel, while the superstructure is made out of aluminium with teak laid decks.
 The yacht is classed by Lloyd's Register and flagged in Qatar.

 Amenities

 The Al Lusail is equipped with zero speed stabilizers, a gym, elevator, swimming pool, movie theatre, tender garage with a 9.10 m utility tender, a 8.20 m D-RIB and two 11.20 m limousine tenders, swimming platform, air conditioning, BBQ, beach club, beauty room, helicopter landing pad, underwater lights, and beauty salon.

+History

+Its name refers to Lusail, a city 15 kilometers from Doha, the capital of Qatar, which stands out for its futuristic designs and hosted the 2022 World Cup.
+In 2026, the vessel underwent a seven-month refit at Lürssen.

+Along with other superyachts, including Steven Spielberg's yacht Seven Seas, Al Lusail has been moored in the yacht harbor of Tarragona, Spain.